nix-community/disko/docs/disko-images.md

 1. **Create a NixOS configuration that includes the disko and the disk configuration of your choice**

-In the this example we create a flake containing a nixos configuration for `myhost`.
+In this example we create a flake containing a nixos configuration for `myhost`.

 ```nix